Raw Milk Shares

 Boarding fees: Because selling raw milk in Colorado is illegal, we never sell milk.
 You pay a “boarding fee” to board your portion of a goat and for Mountain Flower Dairy to provide milking service for you.
 The boarding fee is based on how much milk you are getting each week:

 - QUART: $7/week.

-Bottle deposit: There is a one-time $5 bottle deposit per bottle.
+Bottle deposit: There is a $5 bottle deposit per bottle.
 We ask that you bring back your empty, rinsed-out glass bottle every week and we will sanitize it for you and give you a new bottle filled with fresh milk!

 WHERE DO I PICK UP MY MILK?

 ON-FARM (Wednesdays and Saturdays Only): Our address 3240 Broadway on the Long’s Gardens Iris farm.
 Please follow the signs and park only in the designated Goat Parking lot, then follow the walking path west to the “Flower House.”

 - Saturdays 10:00am – 1:00pm

 CURED(7 Days a Week during business hours): Located at 1825 Pearl Street, Boulder CO, pick-ups are in our designated cooler at the rear of the store.
 We determine a day to drop off your milk, and then you will pick up your milk during Cured’s regular business hours.

 The primary focus at Mountain Flower Goat Dairy is to provide a supply of the most gorgeous, clean, healthy goat milk possible while demonstrating to the public a working urban farm.
 We are the only dairy in the Boulder city limits and we are delighted to fill this food void for our community.
 We allow the public the opportunity to own a portion of our herd and thereby gain access to raw milk.